Pachamba

-Pachamba is a very ancient location, near Giridih town, Jharkhand state, India.
-Presently, Pachamba is a part of Giridih town.
+Pachamba is an ancient location in Giridih town, Jharkhand state, India.

 Location: Latitude: 24° 12′ N, Longitude: 86° 16′ E.

-The term "Pachamba" means five ("pach") mangoes ("amba"), implying a cluster of five mango trees where the township grew up.
+The term "Pachamba" means five ("pach") mangoes ("amba"), implying that there was a cluster of five mango trees where the township grew up.
 Prior to the establishment of Giridih as a major town of the region, Pachamba was the main attraction for the rural dwellers for market related activities.

 Pachamba has one of the oldest churches of Eastern India.
-The Church is called the Stevenson Memorial Church.
-In the year 1871, Rev. (Dr.) Archibald Templeton, M.D., came to Pachamba to serve these tribal areas under the “Santal Mission of the Free Church of Scotland”.
+The church is called the Stevenson Memorial Church.
+In 1871, Rev. (Dr.) Archibald Templeton, M.D., came to Pachamba to serve these tribal areas under the “Santal Mission of the Free Church of Scotland”.
 This mission also set up the first hospital in Pachamba.
 The church was named after one of the mission doctors, William Henderson Stevenson, who died of fever.

 From the late 19th century till mid-20th century, Pachamba was home to mica related activities, with a number of mica-trading and exporting business houses located there, including the business house, which became famous as Mica Kings during the period between the First World War and the Second World War.

 During the British Raj, Pachamba was ruled by the local landlord, called "Tikait".

 Pachamba is also known for a small temple dedicated to Goddess Kali, called "Kali Manda".
 Worship in the shrine is popularly held only on Tuesdays and Saturdays.
 Incidentally, there is also another Kali Manda located about a kilometre away, which is the hub of the main Durga Puja celebrations in the town.